 As discussed above, the City of Ventura has an industrial and commercial facilities program designed to prohibit unauthorized non-stormwater discharges and reduce pollutants in stormwater runoff from these businesses.
 Stormwater runoff information and best management practices educational materials are given to business owners during industrial and commercial facilities inspections.
 In addition, City of Ventura has a street sweeping program to reduce pollutants, such as selenium and copper, from accumulating in the public right of way.
-In the 2018/19 reporting period over 15,000 miles of total curb area was swept in City of Ventura's jurisdiction and 947 tons of debris removed from streets.

 In an effort to meet compliance with the Trash TMDL in the Ventura River watershed, the City of Ventura installed several additional permanent public trash containers along the Ventura River trail in locations where there were documented patterns of uncaptured trash (pictured below).
 The City of Ventura has also installed full capture devices in catch basins following the Trash TMDL implementation schedule.
 Furthermore, in December of 2016 City of Ventura, in collaboration with the Surfrider Ventura County Chapter, began installing cigarette butt collection receptacles (pictured below) in high generating cigarette butt areas.
-As of December 2019, over 90 cigarette collection receptacles had been installed with cigarette butt collection totals over 200,000.
+As of December 2020, over 90 cigarette collection receptacles had been installed with cigarette butt collection totals over 200,000.
 Cigarette waste collected is being recycled.